-Aroma and scent therapies are considered an effective method against stress, lack of relaxation and sleep disorders.
-Find out how certain scents affect our sleep and which aromas can help us sleep more restfully here.
+Aroma and fragrance therapies are considered an effective method against stress, lack of relaxation and sleep disorders.
+You can find out here how certain scents influence our sleep and which aromas can help us to sleep more restfully.

 Table of Contents

-- Our sense of smell & scents during sleep
+- Our sense of smell & scents while sleeping

 - Three essential scents for a peaceful sleep